sveltejs/svelte/documentation/docs/07-misc/07-v5-migration-guide.md

 <button on:click|once|preventDefault={handler}>...</button>
 ```

-Modifiers are specific to `on:` and as such do not work with modern event handlers.
+Modifiers are specific to `on:` and thus do not work with modern event handlers.
 Adding things like `event.preventDefault()` inside the handler itself is preferable, since all the logic lives in one place rather than being split between handler and modifiers.

 Since event handlers are just functions, you can create your own wrappers as necessary: